How many shots has my Fuji taken?

 How to find the actuation count?

 In order to find out how many shots your Fujifilm has captured, just upload a new, unedited image using the dialog box below.
-Both JPG and RAW file formats will work, with smaller jpg-files uploading faster.
+Smaller JPG-files will upload faster.
 Your image will be deleted from the server once the EXIF-information has been read.

 Drop Your Image File Here